coreos/docs/os/booting-on-azure.md

   </div>
 </div>

-[update-docs]: {{site.baseurl}}/using-coreos/updates
-[reboot-docs]: {{site.baseurl}}/docs/cluster-management/debugging/prevent-reboot-after-update
-[release-notes]: {{site.baseurl}}/releases

-## Cloud-Config
+## Cloud-config

 CoreOS allows you to configure machine parameters, launch systemd units on startup, and more via cloud-config.
 Jump over to the [docs to learn about the supported features][cloud-config-docs].
 Cloud-config is intended to bring up a cluster of machines into a minimal useful state and ideally shouldn't be used to configure anything that isn't standard across many hosts.
 Once an instance is provisioned on Microsoft Azure, the cloud-config cannot be modified.

-You can provide raw cloud-config data to CoreOS
-<a href="#via-the-cross-platform-cli">via the Microsoft Azure Cross-Platform CLI</a>.
+You can provide raw cloud-config data to CoreOS [via the Microsoft Azure Cross-Platform CLI][azurecli-heading].

 The most common cloud-config for Azure looks like: